sitandr/typst-examples-book/src/basics/scripting/braces.md

 #g()
 ```

-To avoid returning everything, return only what you want explicitly, otherwise everything will be joined:
+To avoid returning everything, return only what you want _explicitly_, otherwise everything will be joined into one object:

 ```typ
 #let f() = {
   "Some long text"